Business Talent Programme

-- Evidence of business ownership, full company extract or certificate of incorporation, shareholder certificate lodged with the Company Registrar, showing your share of capital, annual return of the business, memorandum and articles of association, certificate of business registration, business licence or business names extract for the business, franchise agreement, company registrar or share transfer documents, partnership agreements between all partners.
++ Evidence of business ownership, full company extract or certificate of incorporation, shareholder certificate lodged with the Company Registrar, showing your share of capital, annual returns of the business, memorandum and articles of association, certificate of business registration, business license or business names extract for the business, franchise agreement, company registrar or share transfer documents, partnership agreements between all partners.

 No nationality is officially restricted